 Figure 4 shows the mixing entropies of the converged solution for each mode type, i.e., entropy, vorticity and downstream acoustic modes, at the rotor outlet.
+We have used, at each radius, a 2D wave splitting, i.e., the disturbances are decomposed into families of eigenvectors of the dispersion relation (Eq.
+(22)).
 Here, the sum over all modes that belong to the same scatter index are shown, so different colors correspond to different interblade phase angles in Stator 2.
 The interblade phase angles for the harmonic sets in Stator 2 are as in Tab.
-2. The first columns correspond to so-called clocking modes, i.e., vane-to-vane asymmetries of the mean flow which, in single-passage configuration, cannot be resolved with the standard harmonic balance approach.
+2. Each column represents the contributions to one harmonic in the second stator.
+In particular, the first columns correspond to so-called clocking modes, i.e., vane-to-vane asymmetries of the mean flow which, in a single-passage configuration, cannot be resolved with the standard harmonic balance approach.